 How Does A Condenser Microphone Work?

-They are also known as “capacitor microphones” in the UK.
-A capacitor is two plates of metal nearby.
+They are also known as capacitor microphones in the UK.
+A capacitor is two plates of metal in close proximity.
 This may be something you learned in physics class.
 The capacitance is higher if they are closer together.

 As it is sometimes called, the membrane, or diaphragm, must be electrically conductive, at least on its surface.
 Gold-sputtered mylar is the most popular, although some older models use a thin metal foil.

 The capacitance of the capacitor plates changes following the sound wave rhythm.
 Voila!
-We have transformed sound into an electric signal.
+We have transformed sound into an electrical signal.

 However, the capsule signal is too fragile to be connected with other pieces of gear.
 Although the output voltage of the condenser capsule is quite high, it produces very little current due to the small energy storage capacitor.

 External power is required for condenser microphones.
-Although this may have been a problem in the past, today, almost all microphone inputs offer P48 phantom powers – a Neumann invention that has become the international standard (see box, “Powering Condenser Microphones”)
+Although this external power may have been a problem in the past, today, almost all microphone inputs offer P48 phantom power – a Neumann invention that has become the international standard.

 Superior Sound Quality

-A condenser microphone’s diaphragm can follow sound waves with greater accuracy than a dynamic microphone attached to a moving coil.
+Condenser microphone’s diaphragm can follow sound waves with greater accuracy than dynamic microphones attached to a moving coil.
 This is due to its low mass.

-Also, condenser microphones usually offer much higher sensitivity (i.e., output) and lower noise than dynamic microphones.,
+Also, condenser microphones usually offer much higher sensitivity (i.e., output) and lower noise than dynamic mics.

 These theoretical benefits only apply to well-constructed specimens (like Neumann’s).
-Although a condenser microphone for as low as $ 99 may sound better than a high-end moving coil microphone, such as the Sennheiser MD 441, it will likely be louder and produce a lower quality sound.
+Although a Condenser microphone for as low as $ 99 may sound better than high-end Dynamic microphones, such as the Sennheiser MD 441 dynamic microphone, it will likely have a more loud sound and produce a lower quality sound.

 Types Of Condenser Mics

-There are many types of microphones, but there are only two types: small-diaphragm or large-diaphragm.
-Each microphone has its sound characteristics and is used uniquely when recording.
+There are many types of microphones, but there are only two types: small diaphragms or large diaphragm.

-An average large-diaphragm microphone will be placed in a fixed position in a recording booth.
-Large-diaphragm models are used to capture the richness and depth of low-end sounds.
+An average large diaphragm microphone will be placed in a fixed position in a recording booth.
+Large-diaphragm condenser microphones models are used to capture the richness and depth of low-end sounds.
 They create a widening effect that fills the audio space.

-Small Diaphragm of a Condenser MicSometimes referred to as a pencil microphone due to its small size and usage in long, thin designs; a small-diaphragm condenser mic usually has a diaphragm that is less than an inch in length.
+The small Diaphragm of a Condenser mic is sometimes referred to as a pencil microphone due to its small size and usage in long, thin designs.
+A small-diaphragm condenser mic usually has a diaphragm that is less than an inch in length.

-This configuration will most likely place the diaphragm in front of the microphone.
+This configuration will most likely place the small-diaphragm condenser in front of the microphone.
 The audio source will then direct its energy towards the top of the microphone.

-Although they can be carried around, many of these units are used to record from a desk or a mounted position in the studio.
-A small diaphragm can be used to pick up high-end sounds and transients.
+Although a small diaphragm can be carried around, many of these units are used to record from a desk or a mounted position in the studio.
+A small-diaphragm condenser can be used to pick up high-end sounds and transients.

-Condenser microphones can also be used for field recording.
-Condenser microphones are more sensitive than dynamic mics, and they have a flatter response which is ideal for recording detailed audio.
-Large Diaphram is a common tool in today’s recording studios.
+A condenser mics can also be used for field recording.
+The condenser microphone is more sensitive to sound pressure than the dynamic microphone, and they have a flatter response which is ideal for recording detailed audio, acoustic guitars drum overheads, and brass instruments.
+A large Diaphragm condenser is a common tool in today’s recording studios.

-Above are some shares about condenser microphones.
+Above are some shares about condenser mics.
 Hooke Audio hopes that you have found all the information necessary to choose the right microphone for your needs.